theforeman/theforeman.org/plugins/foreman_chef/0.3/index.md

 strategy name is in format "chef-client $name bootstrap", currently you can find two of such name - **gem** and **omnibus**.
 Another snippet provided by the plugin is called "chef-client bootstrap" which is a shared part for strategies mentioned before.
-Last snippet that wraps everything is called "chef-client" which selects desired bootstrap method.
+The last snippet that wraps everything is called "chef-client" which selects the desired bootstrap method.
 This is used as single entry point in all provisioning templates that support chef bootstrapping.